-The present study shows the lack of awareness and knowledge among healthcare professionals.
-Our findings provide information to healthcare policy makers and health authorities that can be implemented in the future evaluation and reinforcement plans to improve the pharmacovigilance awareness.
+The present pharmacovigilance study demonstrates the lack of awareness and knowledge among the Nursing professionals.
+Our findings provide information to healthcare policy makers and healthcare authorities in the future for the evaluation and reinforcement of plans to improve the pharmacovigilance awareness.